UtrechtUniversity/anonymize-ddp/ReadMe.md

 Before you can run the software, you need to make sure that the [src folder](/src) contains the following items:
 * **Facial blurring software**: The *frozen_east_text_detection.pb* software, necessary for the facial blurring of images and videos, can be downloaded from [GitHub](https://github.com/oyyd/frozen_east_text_detection.pb)
 * **Participant file**\*: An overview of all participants' usernames and participant IDs (e.g., participants.csv).
-We recommend placing this file in the `src` folder.
+We recommend placing this file in the `anonymize` folder.
 However, you can save this file anywhere you like, as long as you refer to the path correctly while running the software.

 **\*** N.B.
 Only relevant for participant based studies with *predefined* participant IDs.
 This file can have whatever name you prefer, as long as it is saved as .csv and contains 2 columns; the first being the original instagram handles (e.g., janjansen) and the second the participant IDs (e.g., PP001).

 ## Run software

 When all preceding steps are taken, the data download packages can be pseudonimized.
+Note that the `poetry run` command executes the given command inside the project’s virtual environment.
 Run the program with (atleast) the arguments `-i` for data input folder (i.e., [data](\data)) and ` -o` data output folder (i.e., [results/output](/results/output)):

 ```
-$ python src/anonymizing_instagram_uu.py [OPTIONS]
+$ poetry run python anonymize/anonymizing_instagram_uu.py [OPTIONS]

 Options:
   -i  path to folder containing zipfiles (i.e., -i data/raw)